 Biography

-My clinical background is in Acute Medicine initially based in the Medical Assessment Unit.
-From 2004 I worked as a Medical Advanced Nurse Practitioner in various specialities including Gastroenterology and Hepatology, Infectious Diseases and Elderly Care.
+Jane had over 20 years’ experience as a nurse in acute medicine prior to moving to Keele University.
+From 2004 Jane worked as a Medical Advanced Nurse Practitioner in various specialities including Gastroenterology and Hepatology, Infectious Diseases and Elderly Care.
 This role involved a high degree of personal professional autonomy making critical judgements in the clinical assessment and management of adult patients and as a lead member of the Cardiac Arrest Team.
-Whilst in clinical practice I supported the theory, clinical skills and OSCE’s of the Health Assessment in Clinical Practice and Holistic Health Assessment Modules at Keele University as a Visiting Lecturer and I joined Keele as a Lecturer in Adult Nursing in 2014.
+Whilst in clinical practice Jane supported the theory, clinical skills and OSCE’s of the Health Assessment in Clinical Practice and Holistic Health Assessment modules at Keele University as a Visiting Lecturer.

 Research and scholarship

-Jane's research interests are in the areas of healthcare for seldom heard groups, advanced clinical practice, resuscitation (including Family Witnessed Resuscitation) and end-of-life care, intergenerational family and patient experiences of healthcare, and Participatory Action Research (PAR)
+Jane's research interests are in the areas of healthcare for seldom heard communities, resuscitation (including Family Witnessed Resuscitation) and end-of-life care, intergenerational family and patient experiences of healthcare, and Participatory Action Research (PAR).

-Jane commenced her PhD whilst working as an Advanced Nurse Practitioner.
-Her thesis is titled "Real voices: a participatory action research study to explore the support provided to children visiting patients in hospital".
+Jane commenced her PhD whilst working as an Advanced Nurse Practitioner and completed in 2019.
+Her thesis is titled “Real voices: a participatory action research study to explore the support provided to children visiting patients in hospital".

 Teaching